aws-samples/step-functions-workflows-collection/either-or-parallel-pattern/README.md

 Explain how the workflow works.

 ## Image
-Provide an exported .png of the workflow in the `/resources` directory from [Workflow stuio](https://docs.aws.amazon.com/step-functions/latest/dg/workflow-studio.html) and add here.
 ![image](./resources/statemachine.png)

 ## Testing

 1. After deployment navigate to the AWS Step Functions console and select the `EitherOrParallel` workflow.
 If you don't see it, make sure you are in the correct Region.

-3. Select `Start Execution`, provide the input as `{ "Process1ToComplete" : true }` and then click `Start Execution`.
+1. Select `Start Execution`, provide the input as
+    ```
+    {
+        "Process1ToComplete" : true
+    }
+    ```
+and then click `Start Execution`.

-4. You will see that the task "Next Step If Process 1 Completes" gets executed.
+3. You will see that the task "Next Step If Process 1 Completes" gets executed.

-3. Select `Start Execution` again, and this time provide the input as `{ "Process2ToComplete" : true }` and then click `Start Execution`.
+1. Select `Start Execution` again, and this time provide the input as
+    ```
+    {
+        "Process2ToComplete" : true
+    }
+    ```  and then click `Start Execution`.

-4. You will see that the task "Next Step If Process 2 Completes" gets executed.
+1. You will see that the task "Next Step If Process 2 Completes" gets executed.
-3. Select `Start Execution` again, and this time use the default json and then click `Start Execution`.
+1. Select `Start Execution` again, and this time use the default json and then click `Start Execution`.
-4. You will see that the task "Next Step If Process Ran out of time" gets executed.
+1. You will see that the task "Next Step If Process Ran out of time" gets executed.

 ## Cleanup